Last updated: ET

 General information for travellers with dual citizenship

 Men between the ages of 18 and 45 who hold a Taiwanese passport or who were born in Taiwan may be subject to compulsory military service.
-It is imperative that such persons contact the Taipei Economic and Cultural Office in Ottawa before visiting Taiwan.
+It is imperative that such persons contact the Taipei Economic and Cultural Office in Canada before visiting Taiwan.
 Dual citizens who visit Taiwan on their Canadian passport may also be required to perform compulsory military service.

 See Travelling as a dual citizen for more information.